yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part1.markdown

 There are several additional indexing options available.
 For example you can index nested attributes, Nested Maps, Collections, nested attributes within a Collection, free text search and others.

 {%learn%}{%latestjavaurl%}/indexing.html{%endlearn%}

+# Space class best practice

+{%tip%}
+{%panel%}

+When you code your space classes make sure:

+- there are indexes for all relevant attributes including nested attributes you use for queries

+- numeric attribute queried with between / greater / less than should have an extended index.

+- compound indexes should be used for attributes queried using AND query

+- space classes have empty no arg constructor

+- all nested classes are serializable

+- do not use  int, long, etc. integer attributes, instead use Long.

+- when possible use writeMultiple.

+- use projection for read/readMultiple

+- use clear for data removal and not take or takeMultiple

+- no huge collections with many items

+- use change api instead of update , especially if collections are used.
+{%endpanel%}
+{%endtip%}

 # Other Data Access API's
 XAP provides a JDBC Driver, JPA API, MAP and Memcached API's.